Former Thai Navy SEAL Dies While Leaving Cave Where Soccer Team Are Trapped

-In a heartbreaking turn of events, a former Thai Navy SEAL reportedly died while delivering oxygen to help the soccer team who are trapped in a complex cave system, according to News.
+In a heartbreaking turn of events, a former Thai Navy SEAL reportedly died while delivering oxygen to help the soccer team that is trapped in a complex cave system, according to News.

 The man, retired Navy Petty Officer 1st Class Saman Kunan, was one of the volunteers who chose to work tirelessly to help the trapped soccer team.
 Chiang rai deputy governor Passakorn Boonyaluck said that “his job was to deliver oxygen (in the cave).
 He did not have enough on his way back.”
 The Washington Post added that Kunam was placing oxygen tanks on a planned exit route for the team, but during his mission, he ran out of his own oxygen and lost consciousness.
 Kunan was 800 meters from where the soccer team is now trapped.